 We use a communicative language teaching approach.
 This means that you will be expected to actively participate and contribute to the classes.
 Assessment is by means of coursework, tests, projects and presentations.
 Students receive individual help and attention through weekly one-to-one tutorials in order to monitor progress and help to develop the skills necessary for academic study at a British university.
 We have a maximum class size of 18.

-Classes run from 10am to 1pm from Monday to Friday, with afternoon classes from 2pm to 4pm from Monday to Thursday, with occasional field trips on Thursday mornings.
-Therefore, you will have classes for 23 hours most weeks, but this may vary on field trip weeks.
+Classes run from 10am to 1pm from Monday to Friday, with afternoon classes from 2pm to 4pm from Monday to Thursday, with five full-day Saturday excursions (nine hours each) throughout the course.

 Assessment is by means of coursework, tests, projects and presentations.